vvoracek/L1-smoothing/README.md

-# Improving $\ell_1$-Certified Robustness via Randomized Smoothing by Leveraging Box Constraints
+# Improving l1-Certified Robustness via Randomized Smoothing by Leveraging Box Constraints

-Code for the paper "Improving $\ell_1$-Certified Robustness via Randomized Smoothing by Leveraging Box Constraints"
+Code for the paper "Improving $\ell_1$-Certified Robustness via Randomized Smoothing by Leveraging Box Constraints" (https://openreview.net/pdf?id=vPLIRidmYO)

-Most of the code is reused from (Levine 2021) https://github.com/alevine0/smoothingSplittingNoise (and thus from (Yang et al. 2020) available at https://github.com/tonyduan/rs4a)
+Pats of the code are reused from (Levine 2021) https://github.com/alevine0/smoothingSplittingNoise (and thus from (Yang et al. 2020) available at https://github.com/tonyduan/rs4a), indicated on top of files.

 Instructions for installing dependencies are reproduced here: